 - Consideration for academic credit will be granted based on review of the official transcripts from an accredited post-secondary educational institution and having met any of the conditions specified below. - 1.1 Must have a grade of "C" or better in a post-secondary math course equivalent to, or higher than, a college algebra course to be exempt from Mathematics I. - 1.2 Must have a grade of "C' or better in a freshman level college writing course to be exempt from Communications I. - 1.3 Must have a grade of "C" or better in a General College or University Physics I course to be exempt from Physical Science I and Physical Science II. - 1.4 Must have a grade of "C" or better in a college level Computer Aided Design (CAD) course to be exempt from drafting. - 2.
-Grade standard drafting exemption test. - 2.1 Exemption test only will be offered to apprentices who possess an AutoCAD certification or who have completed a similar college course for which The Apprentice School is unable to provide transfer credit due to equivalency not being met as stipulated in 1.4. - 2.2 The drafting exemption test is optional. - 2.3 Apprentices who score a grade of 80% or higher on the exemption test will not be required to take the course concerned. - 2.4 Failure to pass an exemption test will not affect the subsequent grade earned in the course. - 3.
-Standardized exemption tests, prepared by the course developer, will be used for drafting.
+Apprentices who have AP or CLEP credit prior to admittance to The Apprentice School may obtain academic credit and be exempted from Mathematics I, Communications I, Physical Science I, Physical Science II, and Drafting courses. - 2.1 AP/ CLEP scores must be sent directly to The Apprentice School - 2.2 AP scores require a minimum score of 3. - 2.3 CLEP scores require a minimum score of 50. - 3.
+Grade standard drafting exemption test. - 3.1 Exemption test only will be offered to apprentices who possess an AutoCAD certification or who have completed a similar college course for which The Apprentice School is unable to provide transfer credit due to equivalency not being met as stipulated in 1.4.

-4. NNS employees (commonly referred to as transfers) admitted to The Apprentice School may be granted a maximum of 1,000 hours of credit toward completion of their apprenticeship based on prior work experience at the company.
+- 3.2 The drafting exemption test is optional. - 3.3 Apprentices who score a grade of 80% or higher on the exemption test will not be required to take the course concerned. - 3.4 Failure to pass an exemption test will not affect the subsequent grade earned in the course. - 4.
+Standardized exemption tests, prepared by the course developer, will be used for drafting. - 5.
+NNS employees (commonly referred to as transfers) admitted to The Apprentice School may be granted a maximum of 1,000 hours of credit toward completion of their apprenticeship based on prior work experience at the company.